Palatis/EsptouchForAndroid/README.md

         * first release

 ## Using with Gradle

-add the repository URL to the `repositories` section of your project's `build.gradle`:
+Add the repository URL to the `repositories` section of your project's `build.gradle`:
 ```
 ...
 allprojects {